AKSW/frankgraphbench/docs/source/benchmark_results/results.md

 ## ml-100k_enriched

 Experiment ran using the MovieLens-100k dataset with DBpedia enrichement and the following presented models and their configurations.
-The complete configuration can be found in `config_files/run_ml-100k_enriched.yml` and `config_files/run_ml-100k_enriched_gnns.yml`:
+The complete configuration can be found in `config_files/run_ml-100k_enriched.yml` and `config_files/run_gnns.yml`:

-- Summarized results from `experiment_results/fixed_db16_runs/ml-100k_enriched.csv`:
+- Summarized results from `experiment_results/fixed_db16_runs/ml-100k_enriched.csv` and `experiment_results/fixed_db16_runs/ml-100k_enriched_gnns.csv`:

 | Model | MAP@10 | nDCG@10 |
 |---------|----------|------------|